 - Purple Thang, or similar tool

-1. Download and print out the pattern at 100%.
-Trim the pattern along the outside dashed line.
+Download the pattern and print it out at 100%.
+Using your shears trim the pattern along the outside dashed line.

-4. Unpin the pattern from the fabric, and carefully replace the pins in your cut pieces without shifting them.
+Unpin the pattern from the fabric, and carefully repin your cut fabric pieces together without shifting them.

 *Tip: I like to use my zipper presser foot so I can see better where the needle is going, but maybe you are a complete boss and can just use the basic reverse-pattern foot.

-Cut the notches and slits and trim the seam allowance
+- Cut the notches and slits and trim

-6. Cut the notches and slits in the seam allowance, as marked on the pattern, careful not to cut into the seam.
+Cut the notches and slits in the seam allowance using small, sharp scissors, as marked on the pattern.
+Be careful not to cut into the seam.
 Trim the seam allowance to 1/4 inch.

-10. Sew the button eye onto your fish.
+Sew the button eye onto your fish.
 I only put an eye on one side, but maybe I’m lazy.
+One eye?
+Two eyes?
+You do you.

 Enjoy your adorable and sweet-smelling fish!